aureus123/catalogs/tycho2/README.md

 ### Colored and double CD stars

-Based on extra data entered by hand (see folder *cd*), it is possible to flag those CD stars marked as color or double.
+Based on extra data (see folder *cd*), it is possible to flag those CD stars marked as color or double.
 Three additional identifications were performed:
 - cross_tyc2_south_plain.csv = Cross identifications between Tycho-2 and unflagged CD stars
 - cross_tyc2_south_color.csv = Cross identifications between Tycho-2 and single colored CD stars
 - cross_tyc2_south_dpl.csv = Cross identifications between Tycho-2 and double CD stars (regardless if they are colored or not)

 The script *colored.sh* uses *plotann.py* in a way these stars are highlighted with different colors according to their flags: green (unflagged), magenta (double) and red (color).
-Currently, only stars of the first volume of CD are considered (declinations -22 to -31) and flags are available only for declinations -22 to -24.
+Currently, only stars of the first volume of CD are considered (declinations -22 to -31).
 The lists are in the folder *cd*.

 Example:
 ![Alt text](NGC4993.png?raw=true "NGC4993")